JLChoran/JLChoran/README.md

 ### I'm Joshua.
 I'm currently working at Motion as a DevOps Engineer based in Birmingham, AL.

+## 🧠 Currently Learning

+I'm currently learning how to use:

+- **Git** for version control
+- **Git Bash** to run Git commands and interact with repositories
+- **Bash scripting** to automate tasks and navigate the command line more efficiently

 ### LinkedIn: https://www.linkedin.com/in/joshua-choran-108527134/

 <!--